cocktailyogi/ORCON_HRC/README.md

 # ORCON_HRC
-Remote fpr Orcon HRC300/HRC400 with ESP32 and C1101
+Remote-emulator-Compoennts for ESPHome for Orcon HRC300/HRC400 with ESP32 and C1101